What do expats find most challenging?

 Click connect to have our partner contact you via e-mail and/or phone.

 "Expatriates in Ecuador often find the local customs, habits, and language to be difficult to adjust to.
 For many, the unfamiliarity of the country can be an intimidating factor and the cultural norms can be confusing.
 Additionally, communicating with locals in Spanish can be difficult for expats who have limited Spanish language proficiency.
-Moreover, the formality and emphasis on religion found throughout Ecuadorian culture can be a source of culture shock for expats accustomed to cultures that emphasize individual autonomy and secular values," remarked another expat in Ecuador.
+Moreover, the formality and emphasis on religion found throughout Ecuadorian culture can be a source of culture shock for expats accustomed to cultures that emphasize individual autonomy and secular values," explained one expat living in Ecuador.

 Please login to continue reading this article.